Tyrizzy/750Final/README.md

 - Parallax Scroller - I created a parallax script that takes in the background of choice then based on the number you assign it, it will move at that speed.
 Once the background reaches the end of the camera bounds it will repeat the background.

 Post mortem and future work.

+- In terms of a post mortem and future work, I believe everything went well.
+It was a really fun idea to mess around with especially with all of the extra bits I had to implement.
+I didn't really have too many issues until today ironically but the few I had was with the UI and controller input, the UI not showing up in a builded version, trying to figure out how to arrange my code in a way where I could create multiple levels and some of the collision detection.
+There was also quite a bit that went well like using unity's new input system which is surprisingly easy and with that knowledge i can use it in future projects.
+The concept I picked was simple enough to where I could spend some extra time on implementing the stuff that was required as well as the additional stuff I chose to implement.
+In the future for personal projects as well as capstone I wanna bring this new found knowledge with me because it will ultimately help with developing the game i want.